What is colorectal cancer?

 Partial colectomy -surgery to remove the section of colon that has cancer and nearby lymph nodes is the standard treatment.
-Additional treatment in the form of chemotherapy or radiotherapy is indicated in certain conditions like: high grade tumor, high CEA (carcinoembryonic antigen) levels >5 ng/ml, if fewer than 12 lymph nodes are removed and examined and if the tumor had caused obstruction or perforation of the colon before surgery.
+Additional treatment in the form of chemotherapy or radiotherapy is indicated in certain conditions.

 Stage III colon/rectal cancer

 Treatment usually involves surgical removal of the tumor followed by adjuvant chemotherapy.
-Patients with rectal cancer, radiation therapy may be used along with chemotherapy before or after surgery along with adjuvant chemotherapy.
+In Patients with rectal cancer, radiation therapy may be used along with chemotherapy before or after the surgery, along with adjuvant chemotherapy.

 Stage IV colon cancer

 In this stage, surgery is not possible in majority of the cases considering the spread of the disease.
 However if the size of the metastasis is small and is excisable, surgery may be planned in such cases at the discretion of the surgeon.

 Operations such as diverting colostomy may be required in patients with obstructed colon or perforated colon.